-The Awakenings Review is an annual literary journal published by The Awakenings Project.
-The Awakenings Review publishes original poetry, short stories, dramatic scenes, essays, photographs, excerpts from larger works, and black-and-white cover art—all created by persons who have had a personal experience with mental illness.
+The Awakenings Review publishes original poetry, short stories, dramatic scenes, essays, creative nonfiction, photographs, excerpts from larger works, and black-and-white cover art—all created by persons who have had a personal experience with mental illness.

-A writer for The Awakenings Review need not have a mental illness—we open submissions to family members and friends of people with mental illness.
-We do prefer that a writer have a mental illness of some type, and be willing to write about it, but that does not have to be the focus of the writings.
-The AR occasionally publishes special issues dedicated to specific topics, or featuring authors who live with a particular illness.
+A writer for The Awakenings Review (AR) need not have a mental illness—we are open to submissions from family members and friends of people with mental illnesses.
+We do prefer that a creator have a mental illness of some type, and be willing to write about it, but that does not have to be the focus of the writings.

 Contributors selected for publication are not paid for their work.
 However, they will receive a complimentary copy of the journal in which their work is published when it becomes available, and additional copies at a discount.